kishore-200007/SQL-Queries/README.md

 20. Display all employees ordered by Department and Salary (highest first).

-##  How to Run

-1. Open MySQL Workbench (or any SQL IDE).
-2. Create a new database.

-_sql_
-CREATE DATABASE company;
-USE company;

-3. Create the Employee table.
-4. Insert the sample data.
-5. Execute the SQL queries one by one.
-6. Observe the output.

 ## Learning Outcomes

 After completing this project, you will understand: